0x00019913/0x00019913/_posts/2017-04-18-closing-holes.markdown

 A "vertex" (plural: "vertices", not "vertexes") will be represented by a `THREE.Vector3` object.
 Each of these contains three floating-point numbers and a pile of useful functions in its prototype (`dot`, `cross`, `normalize`, and so on).

 "Face" will denote a triangle represented by a `THREE.Face3` object.
 This object's contents relevant to the current discussion are three indices into a vertex array and a vector signifying the normal.
 The normal is assumed to be normalized.
+Faces always follow a CCW winding order: looking along the negative normal, index `b` is CCW from `a` and `c` is CCW from `b`.

 "Edge" will denote a (usually ordered) pair of vertices or, equivalently, the vector between them: if the vertices are `v1` and `v2`, the edge "from v1 to v2" is `v2-v1`.